ivanas93/prometheus-alert-tool/README.md

 Prometheus is a collector and a time series database.
 Into monitoring ecosystem of Prometheus, Alert Manager is a tool that it allows creating the rules based in PromQL (Prometheus Query Language, language query for time series).
-Depends on configure when the alert is fired, it's notified of different ways, for example, sending an email.
+Depends on configuration, when the alert is fired, at the same time, is notified of different ways, for example, sending an email.

 For connecting an instance of Prometheus with Alert Manager only is necessary declare into [prometheus.yml](/prometheus.yml)
 ```yml